lorisleiva/laravel-actions-docs/2.x/one-class-one-task.md

 ## How does it work?

-So far, we've only seen how to run actions as objects, but you might be wondering how you classes are going to be executed as controllers, jobs, etc.
+So far, we've only seen how to run actions as objects, but you might be wondering how your classes are going to be executed as controllers, jobs, etc.

 Laravel Actions does that by adding a special interceptor on the container that recognise how the class is being run.
 When it does — and that's the important part — **it wraps your PHP class inside a decorator that will delegate to your action when it needs to**.
 Each design pattern as their own decorator — e.g. `ControllerDecorator`, `JobDecorator` and so on.
 That means you still have full control over your PHP class and need not to worry about conflict between various design patterns.